 Substantial training in psychotherapy occurs during the third year when residents spend the entire year caring for both child and adult patients in the outpatient setting.
 Patients receive both psychotherapy and medications.
 Residents gain experience in behavioral and cognitive therapies, interpersonal therapy, group therapy, psychodynamic therapy, family therapy and supportive therapeutic approaches.
 Several structured didactics occur throughout the year and provide background for residents to implement psychotherapy in outpatient clinical practice:

 Seminars in Psychotherapy cover major psychotherapeutic modalities, including cognitive-behavioral therapy, dialectical behavior therapy, interpersonal psychotherapy and psychodynamic psychotherapy.
 The application of psychotherapy to couples, group settings and specific patient populations, such as those with trauma history, is also addressed.

 The cognitive behavioral section of the course covers application to psychiatric disorders including depression, the major anxiety disorders, substance abuse, and personality disorders, as well as intervening effectively with the suicidal patient.
 Lectures on dialectical behavior therapy cover the skillful use of validation, emotion regulation skills, managing treatment interfering behavior and conducting chain analysis of problem behavior.

 The psychodynamic psychotherapy curriculum covers ego psychology, object relations, and self-psychology, among other topics.

 Group, family and couples psychotherapy are also discussed during the lecture series.
-Group and family interactions and dynamics and group leadership are all discussed.
 Residents gain practical experience in both the adult and child clinics.